Martin Gaffney: AIDS diagnosis and federal lawsuit

 In 1983 and 1985 Mutsuko Gaffney gave birth again - first to a daughter named Maureene and then a son named John.
 John was a sickly child and tests were done to find out why.
 It was discovered John had HIV, and had gotten it from his mother who also tested positive for the disease.
 Mr. Gaffney recalled the reaction of his wife, to the news she had AIDS: Mutsuko turned to the doctor and asked for enough sleeping pills to commit suicide, he said.

 John Gaffney died at the age of thirteen months in August 1986.
 Mutsuko Gaffney died of AIDS on May 31, 1987.

 Maureene Gaffney was tested for HIV but the results were negative.

-Martin Gaffney tested positive for HIV but showed no symptoms yet when he filed a medical malpractice lawsuit against the federal government in 1988.
+Martin Gaffney tested positive for HIV but was not yet showing symptoms when he filed a medical malpractice lawsuit against the federal government in 1988.
 In April 1989 a federal court ruled in Martin Gaffney's favor.
 U.S. District Judge Rya Zobel stating "infection with a communicable disease was a foreseeable consequence of administering blood to a patient even in 1981."

 Martin Gaffney was awarded $3.8 million by a jury but the federal government was initially slow in paying the judgment.
 By 1991, he had come down with lymphoma.
 On October 10, 1991, the government decided not to appeal the judgment.
 Less than a month later, Gaffney died in a Boston hospital.

 After the death of her father, Maureene Gaffney went to live with her paternal uncle, John Gaffney.